lionelsaxer/Jobs_Data_Analysis_Project/README.md

 - **Git & GitHub**: Crucial for version control and sharing scripts and analyses, ensuring collaboration and project tackling.

 # Analysis
-Each SQL-query for this project tackled one of the questions I have about the data job market.
+Each SQL-query for this project tackles one of the questions I have about the data job market.
-Here's how I approached each question:
+Here's how I approach each question:

 ### 1. Average Salary
 To obtain the average salaries for Business Analysts, Data Analysts, and Data Scientists, I filter the data to only include Business Analysts, Data Analysts, and Data Scientists.
 Moreover, I exclude remote jobs and focus on full-time jobs.